 Proper hand washing

 Inform visitors that they will not be allowed to enter the facility if they are ill.

 Follow CDC guidance and State of Oregon requirements regarding mask and face coverings.

 When possible, facilities should use their virtual communication channels to inform prospective visitors of these rules before they travel to the facility.

 Staff and volunteers

-Encourage staff and volunteers to get vaccinated.
+Encourage staff and volunteers to be fully vaccinated and boosted.

 Staff should wear gloves when touching personal belongings of guests.

 Staff and volunteers at high risk of severe COVID-19 (those who are older or have underlying health conditions) should not be designated as caregivers for sick clients or those clients who have difficulty keeping a mask on.